Local Routing on a Convex Polytope in R^3: Preprocessing Algorithm

-Next, following \cite{conf/isaac/KapoorL09}, for every $i$, we compute a geodesic spanner $G_i'$ on $\delta_i'$ whose node set is $R_i' \cup S_i'$.
-Below, we describe the set $S_i'$ comprising Steiner points introduced on the boundary of $\delta_i'$.
-The geodesic spanner $G'$ on $P'$ is $\bigcup_i G_i'$, and $G'$ helps in building routing tables at the set $\bigcup_i R_i$ of vertices of $P$.
-The algorithm to compute $G_i'$ uses a \textTheta-graph based spanner construction algorithm.
-Let $\cal C$ be a set of $\frac{2\pi}{\epsilon}$ cones, each with cone angle $\epsilon$, together partitioning $\delta_i'$ such that the apex of each of these cones being at the origin (arbitrary point) of $\delta_i'$ with cone angles of all the cones in $\cal C$ being equal.
+Next, following Kapoor and Li~\cite{conf/isaac/KapoorL09}, for every $i$, we compute a \textTheta-graph based geodesic Steiner spanner $G_i'$ whose node set is a superset of $R_i'$, and $G_i'$ provides a spanner path between every two nodes of $G_i'$.
+The node set of $G_i'$ is $R_i' \cup S_i'$, where $S_i'$ is the set of Steiner nodes introduced into $G_i'$ as the algorithm proceeds in computing $G_i'$.
+Next, we describe the set $S_i'$ and how it is computed.
+The Steiner nodes are useful in computing routing entries at the vertices of $P$, and we do not store routing tables at Steiner nodes.
+The node set of $G_i'$ is initialized with $R_i'$.
+Let $o$ be an arbitrary point located on $\delta_i'$.
+Let $\cal C$ be a set of $\frac{2\pi}{\epsilon}$ cones, each with cone angle $\epsilon$, together partitioning $\delta_i'$ such that the apex of each of these cones is at $o$.
+Also, let $S_j'$ be the set comprising Steiner nodes in the geodesic spanner computed on $\delta_j'$, wherein $\delta_j'$ abuts $\delta_i'$ along an edge of $P'$.
 For every $p' \in R_i'$ and for every cone $C \in \cal C$, let $C_{p'}$ be the cone obtained by translating $C$ so that the apex of $C$ is at $p'$.
-For every such $C_{p'}$, we check whether $rint(C_{p'})$ contains any points in $R_i'$.
-If it does not, then this algorithm traces the rays bounding $C_{p'}$ further over the faces of $P'$, that is, determines whether the extended cone $C_{p'}$ contains any points in $\bigcup_i R_i'$.
-If it does, then we introduce a point on the boundary of $\delta_i' \cap C_{p'}$ that is closest to $p'$ as a Steiner node in $S_i'$ as well as in every $S_j'$.
-Here, $S_j'$ comprises Steiner nodes in the geodesic spanner computed on $\delta_j'$ wherein $\delta_j'$ abuts $\delta_i'$ along an edge of $P'$.
-By similar means, Steiner points could also be introduced on the boundary of $\delta_i'$ due to the application of this algorithm on the faces of $P'$ that are neighbours of $\delta_i'$.
+We introduce a Steiner point on the $\partial \delta_i' \cap C_{p'}$ that is closest to $p'$ as a Steiner node in $S_i'$ as well as in every $S_j'$.
+By similar means, Steiner points could also be introduced on the boundary of $\delta_i'$ due to the application of the algorithm on the faces of $P'$ that are neighbours of $\delta_i'$.
 In constructing the geodesic spanner $G_i'$ based on \textTheta-graphs, we include Steiner points from the neighbouring faces of $\delta_i'$ as well into $S_i'$.
-We note that no further Steiner points are introduced in constructing $G_i'$.
-Next, we compute the \textTheta-graph, due to Clarkson~\cite{conf/stoc/Clarkson87}, based on a geodesic spanner on $\delta_i'$ with node set $R_i' \cup S_i'$.
-For every $C_{p'}$ and for every $p'' \in R_i' \cup S_i'$ located in $rint(C_{p'})$, we project $p''$ on the line $\ell_{C_{p'}}$ that bisects the cone angle of $C_{p'}$.
-Among all such projected points on $\ell_{C_{p'}}$, let $q''$ be the point that is closest to $p'$.
-Also, let $q'$ be the point in $C_{p'}$ whose projection on $\ell_{C_{p'}}$ resulted in $q''$.
-Then, we introduce an edge between $p'$ and $q'$ into $G_i'$.
-From \cite{conf/stoc/Clarkson87}, the following lemma is immediate.
+These are the only Steiner points that we introduce into $G_i'$.
+Since we rely on \textTheta-graph construction on each face of $P'$, the Steiner points introduced in this way suffice to yield an $(1+\epsilon)$-approximation of the geodesic distance between any two representative or Steiner points on the $\partial P'$.